eightsmile/cfa/Portfolio.md

     - (4) **Spoofing / Layering**: traders place exposed standing limit orders to convey an impression to other traders that the market is more liquid than it is, or to suggest to other traders that the security is under- or overvalued. 通过limit order造成liquidity的假象。
     - (5) **Bluffing**: influence other traders’ **perceptions** of value, especially **momentum** traders.
     - (6) **Gunning the Market**: Selling quickly to push prices down with the hope of triggering stop-loss sell orders.
+- Traders:
+    - **Electronic proprietary traders (专属交易员)** can include **high-frequency traders** who complete round trips of a purchase followed by a sale within a short period of time and news traders who trade quickly in response to new information.
+They would generally not have the same interests as parasitic traders.
+    - **Electronic dealers** ***make markets*** by placing bids and offers with the expectation that they can profit from round trips at favourable net spreads.
+On the first indication that prices may move against their inventory positions, they immediately take steps to reduce their exposure.
+    - **Quote matchers** are **parasitic** traders (做front running) who base their predictions about future prices on information they obtain about orders that other traders intend to fill.
+Buy-side traders and their brokers are aware of the efforts quote matchers make to detect and front run their orders.
+Accordingly, they submit orders at random times and in various sizes in order to make detection more difficult.

 #### Nouns